 Find a toy treasure chest or make your own and fill it with different kinds of nautical items.
-Some of the things that you can put in the treasure chest are a toy anchor, nautical flags, toy sailboat, a bag of sand, a rope, a telescope and shells.
+Some of the things that you can put in the treasure chest are a toy anchor, nautical flags, a toy sailboat, a bag of sand, a rope, a telescope and shells.
 Have everyone look into the treasure chest for a few seconds.
-Give each of the players a piece of paper and give them a minute or two to list down as many items as they can remember seeing inside the treasure chest.
-Whoever lists the most number of items correctly wins.
+Give each player a piece of paper.
+Have the players take a minute or two to list as many items as they can remember seeing inside the treasure chest.
+Whoever lists the greatest number of items correctly wins.

 Pin the Sail on the Boat